The LOC response to a recent published study in the British Medical Journal

 For years we have been asking for a randomised blind controlled study on the effect of cranial remoulding treatment versus no therapy.
 And last week finally this was published, so why now all the bad press about cranial helmets?

 We welcome research in this field.
-We are evidence based practitioners and as healthcare professional we are continually learning and developing our care pathways and treatment regimes.
+We are evidence based practitioners and as healthcare professionals we are continually learning and developing our care pathways and treatment regimes.